-This 60-hour CMHC program is designed to meet the licensure requirements for the Commonwealth of Virginia.
-For other states, it may provide electives that may be used to meet the requirements of the individual states.
+This 60-hour M.A. in Clinical Mental Health Counseling program is designed to meet the licensure requirements for the Commonwealth of Virginia.
 Students who intend to practice in a state other than Virginia after graduation are responsible for obtaining the current licensure requirements of that state before enrolling in a degree program.
-You may use elective coursework to meet any state licensure requirements that differ from Liberty's MA Clinical Mental Health Counseling degree requirements.
+You may use elective course work to meet any state licensure requirements that differ from Liberty's degree requirements.

-The Clinical Mental Health Counseling degree provides students with a thorough background in areas of integration of faith and practice; individual and group counseling theories and skills; clinical practice; ethical, professional, and legal issues in counseling; social and cultural factors in counseling; human development across the lifespan; work, leisure, and career development theories and interventions; appraisal and assessment issues in counseling; and the application of research methodology and statistics to understand mental health issues.
-This program provides appropriate education for students seeking career opportunities in mental health agencies, private practices, faith based counseling centers, and a variety of other public and private facilities.
+The M.A. in Clinical Mental Health Counseling degree provides students with a thorough background in areas of integration of faith and practice; individual and group counseling theories and skills; clinical practice; ethical, professional, and legal issues in counseling; social and cultural factors in counseling; human development across the lifespan; work, leisure, and career development theories and interventions; appraisal and assessment issues in counseling; and the application of research methodology and statistics to understand mental health issues.
+This program provides an appropriate education for students seeking career opportunities in mental health agencies, private practices; faith-based counseling centers; and a variety of other public and private facilities